My Google Maps coverage

 Historical map showing the South Lynn works railway line that entered South Lynn M&gn station.

-South Lynn Muck works from above.
+South Lynn Muck works

-Once the works were closed and demolished, the land sat empty for a few years until the Nar valley project started, and this housing estate was built roughly over parts of the old works in South Lynn, with access to the estate just by where the level crossing would have been at Wisbech road.
+Once the works were closed and demolished, the land sat empty for a few years until the Nar Valley project started, and this housing estate was built roughly over parts of the old works in South Lynn, with access to the estate just by where the level crossing would have been at Wisbech road.

 Called Sandpiper Way.

-I am standing on the newly built housing estate facing toward the Wisbech road crossing roughly where the old line would have run many years ago.
+I am standing on the newly built housing estate facing toward the Wisbech Road crossing roughly where the old line would have run many years ago.

-After the housing estate, I came across the old crossing on Wisbech road at South Lynn.
+After the housing estate, I came across the old crossing on Wisbech Road at South Lynn.
 However, when visiting in 2023, there was no trace whatsoever showing that there was once a railway crossing over here.

-Where the Railway Tavern once stood on Wisbech Road.
+This was where the Railway Tavern once stood on Wisbech Road.

-After crossing Wisbech road, the railway headed towards the South Quay, following roughly where Harding's way is now built.
+After crossing Wisbech Road, the railway headed towards the South Quay, following roughly where Harding's way is now built.

 Hardings way took in 2022